 - wholemeal spaghetti: 42

-- baked beans: 40, but check the brand
+- baked beans: 40, depending on the brand

-The amounts of carb will also vary depending on the individual item.
-Some apples, for example, are sweeter than others, and manufacturers use different ingredients.
+The carb levels will also vary depending on the individual item.
+Some apples, for example, are sweeter than others.
+Manufacturers may also use different ingredients in their products.

-A study published in Diabetes Care shows the values, with variations.
-Researchers fixed these values in 2008, and they review them from time to time.
+One study shows the values, with variations.
+The researchers fixed these values in 2008, and they review them from time to time.

 What makes a low or high GI score?

-The body digests whole grains and high-fiber foods slowly.
+The body digests whole grains and high fiber foods slowly.
 Their sugars enter the bloodstream gradually.
-Foods that contain fiber,such as fruit and whole grains, will have a lower GI than those made with refined ingredients.
+Foods that contain fiber, such as fruits and whole grains, will have a lower GI score than those made with refined ingredients.